drone29a/mob/README.markdown

 Each mob has a message queue that stores received job messages and maintenance commands.

-Mob's design was inspired by [Beanstalk](http://kr.github.com/beanstalkd/) and <strike>Google's MapReduce</strike> functional programming's HOFs: map and reduce.
+Mob's design was inspired by [Beanstalk](http://kr.github.com/beanstalkd/) and <del>Google's MapReduce</del> functional programming's HOFs: map and reduce.

 ## Usage